 As much as we love our feline friends, they don’t always know how to respect our personal space!
 You may have wondered why, for example, your cat seems to follow you into the bathroom.
 Is this normal cat behavior?
 Why might they be doing it?
 Sadly, there is no black-and-white answer, that’s why this article delves a bit deeper into some of the possible reasons behind your cat’s fascination with the bathroom!

 Why Do Cats Like the Bathroom?

-Cats can be fascinated with items like woolly bathroom mats, enjoying the texture of something different, or even playing with things like the plug in the bath.
-They may also like watching the toilet flush or enjoy seeing water disappearing down the sink.
+Cats may enjoy entering a bathroom during hot weather to lie on the cool floor tiles or in the sink.
+Cats can be fascinated with items like woolly bathroom mats, enjoying the texture of something different, or even playing with the plug in the bathtub.
+They may also like watching the toilet flush or seeing water disappear down the sink.
 Some cats may go a step further and play with (and even shred!) toilet paper.

 Why Does My Cat Follow Me to the Bathroom

 The rest of the day, you might be rushing around, distracted by your phone, the TV, or chores that need doing.
 But when you’re on the toilet, your cat can command your full attention.

 Some cats will try and climb onto their owner’s lap since they don’t realize that it is not the most socially acceptable time; all they see is a nice, comfortable lap.
 After all, you can’t go anywhere!